Sound healing: The word is emotive.

 Of course for sound healing, certain tools will be required.
 Some of these instruments are easily found or learned.
 For others, they might require professionals or special circumstances.

 Didgeridoos originated in Australia as an indigenous and spiritual instrument 1,500 years ago.
-Its original purposes are believed to be ceremonial.
+Its original purposes were ceremonial.

 In 2005, the British Medical Journal discovered that playing the didgeridoo reduced both snoring and sleep apnea, by strengthening the muscles of the upper airway.
 It also improves the symptoms of asthma.

 Originating from West Africa, the djembe is a wooden drum dressed in rope and goat hide.
 Typically it used to alter consciousness by inducing trances.
-It is said that it calms the spirit and reduces stress, most likely in playing it.
-This is a common drum in drumming circles.
-They are also used for meditation.
+It calms the spirit and reduces stress.
+This is a common drum in drumming circles and meditation practice.

 It’s almost as though this instrument were a cross between a harp, a drum, and a keyboard.
 With its absolutely enchanting sound, many claim that it is the best sound to listen to calm the mind, relax, and meditate.
 As it is very calming, it reduces stress and anxiety.

-This a very ethereal instrument that might inspire feelings of wanderlust or nostalgia, and is best used to resolve emotional turmoil.
+This a very ethereal instrument and helps resolve emotional turmoil.
 It is also atmospheric and is therefore perfect for concentration.
 It has its origins in medieval Europe.

 As mentioned above, singing bowls are so popular in healing with sound that they have an entire method dedicated just to them.

 Singing bowl therapy is one of — if not the — most popular sound healing methods because of its effective and various aspects of healing.
-From lowered blood pressure to relief from anxiety to the opening of the pineal gland… Singing bowls are also one of the rare healing instruments that are used for various types of pain.
+From lowered blood pressure to relief from anxiety to the opening of the pineal gland, singing bowls can do it all.

 As with most, they center, balance, and promote relaxation.
 They also invoke feelings of joy and contentment.

-Healing with sound is a vast subject that still requires much research to be fully understood.
+Sound healing requires more research to be fully understood.
 What is fact, though, is that those who try it are in support of it and that no one can argue with the power of music.

 Whether you are looking for an alternative method of healing to coincide with traditional medicine, or are simply looking for a new way to relax, recuperate, and rejuvenate your mind, sound healing has so many possibilities that you are guaranteed to find something that suits you (even if it is only recreational).

-Sound therapy can be maximized when used in conjunction with meditation.
+Sound therapy is even more effective when used in conjunction with meditation.
 If you are looking to delve into different waters, perhaps it will be worth it to invest in (and learn how to play) one or more of the instruments listed above.